Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Are they weight loss surgeries?

-No. Abdominoplasty and lipectomy are not substitutes for weight loss surgery.
+No. Abdominoplasty and lipectomy are not weight loss surgeries.
 Examples of major weight loss surgery include gastric sleeve or gastric bypass.
-These are designed for patients who have an extreme amount of weight to lose and who have committed to a healthy lifestyle change.
+These are designed for patients who have an extreme amount of weight to lose and who have committed to lonng-term lifestyle changes.

 Can you get an abdominoplasty or lipectomy to lose fat instead of dieting?

 For many people, this is easier said than done.
 You must commit to changing your eating habits and working out if you want to lose weight.
-This can sometimes be difficult for new mums, patients who have substantial weight to lose, and busy professionals, especially those with sedentary office jobs.
+This can sometimes be difficult for patients with newboen babies, busy professions, sedentary office jobs, and substantial weight to lose.

 Who is a good candidate for an abdominoplasty or lipectomy?